gauravlonari/gauravlonari/README.md

 - **Stacked PRs, small diffs.** One reviewable idea per PR; 1,000+ reviews taught me what unreviewable looks like.
 - **Instrument before you optimise.** Every perf number above came after a vital or a dashboard existed to measure it.
 - **AI in the loop, conventions in the repo.** Agent rules and MCP context live next to the code so AI-assisted changes look like the team wrote them.
-- **Async by default.** Written specs, decision records, and PR descriptions a stranger could act on — the habit that made a US-timezone contract work.
+- **Async by default.** Written specs, decision records, and PR descriptions a stranger could act on.

 ## 📫 Elsewhere